-During his early years, Ernest Hemingway spent his summers at his family's cottage on Wallon Lake and the surrounding countryside.
+During his early years, Ernest Hemingway spent his summers at his family's cottage on Walloon Lake and the surrounding countryside.
 Throughout his childhood and early adulthood, Horton Bay, Charlevoix and Petoskey were frequent haunts for this upcoming author.
-Heminway affectionatly refered to Charlevoix as 'Voix.
+Hemingway affectionately referred to Charlevoix as 'Voix.
 Each summer, Ernest Hemingway would spend his days with friends, hunting, fishing, playing tennis, and writing.

 Hemingway's first marriage to Hadley Richardson took place in Horton Bay.
-After the wedding, Ernest and Hadley spent their honeymoon at the Hemingway's summer cottage on Wallon Lake.
-His orginal marriage certificate is on display at the Charlevoix Historical Society Musuem.
+After the wedding, Ernest and Hadley spent their honeymoon at the Hemingway's summer cottage on Walloon Lake.
+His original marriage certificate is on display at the Charlevoix Historical Society Museum.

 Area Ernest Hemingway Attractions

 This is one of the earliest homes in Horton Bay.
 The Red Fox Inn is now home to a bookstore that specializes in Hemingway titles and memorabilia.

 This historic site is a scared place for Native Americans.
 Hemingway wrote several stories about Nick Adams at the "Indian Camp," "The Doctor and the Doctor's Wife," "Ten Indians," "The Indians Moved Away," and "Fathers and Sons."
 Also, "Prudence Boulton," who may have been the model for the character of Prudence in "Ten Indians," or possibly Trudy in "Fathers and Sons," is possibly buried in an unmarked grave at Greensky.